 This is the second opportunity to meet with the Project Manager during the construction process.
-Many buyers appreciate the opportunity to tour their home prior to the installation of insulation.
+Many buyers appreciate the opportunity to tour their home just after the rough mechanical stage, before insulation.
 The rooms have begun to take shape but the inner workings are still visible.
 Here you can see the quality that we build into the walls of your home.

 Although the time to make changes has passed, this meeting provides all of us with an opportunity to confirm that we are correctly installing your selections.
-We will also update you on the anticipated delivery date during the frame tour.
+We will also update you on the target delivery date during the frame tour.

-As with the pre-construction conference, your pre-drywall frame tour is scheduled by your buyer representative.
+As with the pre-construction conference, your pre-drywall frame tour is scheduled by your buyers' agent.
 You will meet your builder at your new home.
 Frame tours usually take around 30-45 minutes.
 (Please see the following sample form we will use).
 Please remember to bring this homeowner guide, selection sheets, and any approved change request.